ENGLISH

 Participants2~5 people

-B courseThin powdered green tea , dried sweets , and Light Meal
+B courseThin powdered green tea , delicate sweets , and Meal B

 DaysTuesday, Wednesday, Thursday, Friday, Saturday, Sunday